Henry Stafford, 1st Baron Stafford: Literary interests

 Stafford had an extensive library of about 300 books, mostly in Latin.
 In 1548 he published an English translation of the 1534 tract by Edward Foxe, as "The True Dyfferens Between the Royall Power and the Ecclesiasticall Power", (original Latin title De vera differentia regiae potestatis et ecclesiae).
 Under Queen Mary I, he converted back to Catholicism and translated two tracts by Erasmus against Luther, of which neither survives.
 He commissioned other translations, such as Humphrey Lloyd's version of Vassaeus on urine, and influenced the publication of Mirror for Magistrates in 1559.

 Death

-He died on 30 April 1563, at the age of about 62, at Caus Castle in Shropshire, the seat of the Corbet family.
+He died on 30 April 1563, at the age of 61, at Caus Castle in Shropshire, the seat of the Corbet family.
 He was buried on 6 May in nearby Worthen Church.
-He was succeeded in his titles by his eldest surviving son Henry Stafford, 2nd Baron Stafford (died 1565), who himself died two years later.
+He was succeeded in his titles by his eldest surviving son Henry Stafford, 2nd Baron Stafford (died 1566), who himself died almost three years later.